 Take Me Out To The Ballgame

-The Frederick Keys offer a fun, family-friendly environment right in the city of Frederick's backyard.
+The Frederick Keys and the new Frederick Atlantic League Team offer a fun, family-friendly environment right in the city of Frederick's backyard.
 While enjoying America’s favorite pastime, families can benefit from giveaways and fireworks at NYMEO Field at Harry Grove Stadium.
-The Keys Fun Zone hits one out of the ballpark with the kids, as does fun-loving mascot Keyote.
-For the Keys’ regulars, there’s a Junior Keys Kids Club available to kids 12 and under.
+The Fun Zone hits one out of the ballpark with the kids, as does the Key's fun-loving mascot Keyote.

 A is for Agricultural Adventures